 3. Remove the foam element from the filter body.
 4. Place the element in a pan larger than the element and spray both sides generously with cleaning solvent.
 Let sit approximately three minutes.

-■ NOTE: Foam Air Filter Cleaner and Foam Air Filter Oil Aerosol are available.
+■ NOTE: Foam Air Filter Cleaner and Foam Air Filter Oil Aerosol are available from the manufacturer.